Beauty Sleep: Why Rest and Relaxation Impact Appearance

 The Potential Benefits of Beauty Sleep

-During sleep, the body goes through a number of repairing and restoring processes.
+During sleep, the body goes through a number of growth, repair, and restore processes.
 Some of these processes influence elements of a person’s physical appearance, including the skin and hair.
 Getting sufficient sleep each night may lead to desirable effects in these areas.

 Reducing Wrinkles